SkillsFundingAgency/dfc-devops/ArmTemplates/app-gateway-v2.md

 logStorageAccountId: (optional) string

 Storage account Id to archive logs to.
-Will not achive logs if no storage account is specified.
+Will not archive logs if no storage account is specified.
 Either this or logWorkspaceId needs to be specified in order to enable diagnostics.

 logWorkspaceId: (optional) string